meleyal/generative-music-with-javascript/docs/primers/generative.md

 set of rules for solving a problem in a finite number of steps.
 A sequence of instructions, typically to solve a class of problems or perform a computation.

+> Algorithmic composition is the process of designing an algorithm (or
+> heuristic) for generating music.

+> Another typical approach to algorithmic composition is to specify some
+> constraints on the solution space and then generate lots of solutions that
+> satisfy those constraints.

+> – The Haskell School of Music: From Signals to Symphonies

 For our purposes / working definition: A (predetermined?) process/rules we define to create, outcome is unknown?